Tim Peterson (baseball): New York Mets

 Peterson was called up to the majors for the first time on May 30, 2018.
 He made his debut that night against the Atlanta Braves at SunTrust Park, allowing a home run to Johan Camargo in two innings of work.

 Peterson was called up to the majors on May 5, 2019 after starting the season with the Syracuse Mets.
 He appeared in one game and was sent down the next day on May 6.
 On August 16, 2019, Peterson was designated for assignment.
 He elected free agency on October 1.

 Los Angeles Angels

 On April 5, 2021, Peterson signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 On May 18, prior to the ALPB season, Peterson's contract was purchased by the Los Angeles Angels.

 Wild Health Genomes

 On April 12, 2022, Peterson signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
+In 27 appearances for the Genomes, he posted a 2–1 record and 1.30 ERA with 34 strikeouts across 27 2/3 innings pitched.

 Leones de Yucatán

 On July 13, 2022, Peterson's contract was purchased by the Leones de Yucatán of the Mexican League.
+In 10 games for the team, Peterson worked to a 4.66 ERA with 12 strikeouts and 7 saves in 9 2/3 innings of work.
+Peterson won the Mexican League Championship with the Leones in 2022.

+In 2023, Peterson pitched to a 0–1 record with a 3.24 ERA and 11 strikeouts over 16 2/3 innings of relief.

+Algodoneros de Unión Laguna

+On July 3, 2023, Peterson's rights were traded to the Algodoneros de Unión Laguna of the Mexican League.
+In 7 relief outings, he posted a 4.70 ERA with 5 strikeouts across 7 2/3 innings pitched.
+On February 26, 2024, Peterson was released by Unión Laguna.

+Coaching career

+In February 2025, Peterson was named as a development coach for the Dayton Dragons, the High-A affiliate of the Cincinnati Reds.